Know your

 Treating HMB

 There are many effective treatment options available for HMB that can help you feel back in control of your life.
-Treatment options typically fall into two categories: medical or surgical.6
+Treatment options typically fall into two categories: medical or surgical.5

-HMB treatment depends on whether you are currently trying to get pregnant or plan to have children in the future.6
+HMB treatment depends on whether you are currently trying to get pregnant or plan to have children in the future.5

-Your doctor can help you find the right choice for you depending on the cause of your heavy menstrual bleeding, your medical history, and your preferences.6
+Your doctor can help you find the right option for you, based on the cause of your HMB (if known), your medical history, and your personal preferences.5